wallaceportia/Credit_Risk_Analysis/README.md

 ![Naive_Oversampling](https://github.com/wallaceportia/Credit_Risk_Analysis/blob/main/Resources_pictures/naive%20random%20accuracy.PNG)

 The accuracy score compares the actual outcome(y-values) from the test against the models' predicted values.
-The acuracy score is the percentage of predictions that are correct.
+The accuracy score is the percentage of predictions that are correct.
 The accuracy score for this model is 0.655 or 66%.
 This model is not demonstrative of a highly accurate model.
 It is still useful as it is the easiest classification metric to understand however it does not reveal the underlying disribution of response values.
 For a deeper understanding we will examine the metrics produced by the classification report

 ![Naive Precision](https://github.com/wallaceportia/Credit_Risk_Analysis/blob/main/Resources_pictures/naive%20random%20classification.PNG)